 Law 17 – The Corner Kick: Conform to FIFA with the exception that opponents remain at least four (4) yards from the ball until it is in play.

 Additional recommendations: Spectator and team benches should be on opposite sides of the field.
 Parents must stand along the touchline and MAY NOT stand behind the goal.
-One coach from each side is allowed to coach on the playing field.
+Coaches are permitted to assist players on the field but should be as inconspicuous as possible.

 Coaches should make every attempt to keep scrimmages and games close.

 In keeping with the spirit of the game, defenders should move up and down the field with the flow of play.
 While great latitude is awarded coaches in exercising this rule, the intent is to keep teams from “parking” a player(s) in their own defensive end, regardless of ball location, to act as a goalkeeper or sweeper.